celer-pkg/celer/docs/en-US/why_celer.md

 ## 💼 Real-World Use Cases

 ### Embedded Systems Team
-*"We support multiple chip platforms.
-Celer's platform configs let us switch targets instantly without polluting each other's dependencies."*
+*“We support unlimited chip platforms.
+Celer's platform configs let us switch targets instantly without polluting each other's dependencies.”*

 ### Enterprise Platform Team
-*"Our platform project has multiple sub-projects.
-One project TOML ensures all sub-projects use the same library versions—no more version drift."*
+*“Our platform engineering has multiple sub-projects.
+One project TOML ensures all sub-projects use the same library versions—no more version drift.”*

 ### Open Source Contributors
-*"Adding a new library to Celer took 1 minute.
-With other tools, it would've taken hours learning their recipe language."*
+*“Adding a new library to Celer took 1 minute.
+With other tools, learning their recipe language took hours.”*

 ### Cross-Company Partnership
-*"We ship our SDK with a toolchain file.
-Partners are productive in minutes, not days setting up environments."*
+*“We ship our SDK with a toolchain file.
+Partners are productive in minutes, not days setting up environments.”*

 ---

 ## 🚀 Ready to Try?

 Celer is designed for teams that need:
-- ✅ Real cross-compilation support
+- ✅ Simplified cross-compilation configuration
-- ✅ Enterprise-scale dependency management
+- ✅ Enterprise-grade dependency management
 - ✅ Fast, reproducible builds
 - ✅ Simple library integration